 Output of first test annotation method test_func1():

-NOTE : In the above code we have called build () method that resets the internal builder state to call actions in sequence by compiling all the actions, while the perform () method is used to deliver or execute the actions.
+NOTE : In the above code, we have called the build () method that resets the internal builder state to call actions in sequence by compiling all the actions, while we use the perform () method to deliver or execute the actions.

-We as a Software Testing Services Providers have now covered all the keyboard and mouse events that can be handled using Selenium WebDriver.
-The above code example and theory can help you with advanced user interaction API using Actions class.
-So, give it a try by running the above code, every test annotation method have different output depending on the events they perform.
+As a Software Testing Services Providers we have now covered all the keyboard and mouse events that we can handle using Selenium WebDriver.
+So, the above code example and theory can help you with advanced user interaction API using the Actions class.
+So, give it a try by running the above code.
+Moreover, Every test annotation method has different output depending on the events they perform.

 Good Luck, Happy Testing!!